Benefits of OptomCAS Participation

 - Assists the advisors in learning more about the profession of optometry.

-- Provides a method for sending letters of evaluation at no cost to their school.
+- Provides a method for sending letters of recommendation at no cost to their school.

 - Promotes the profession among academic advisors and fosters goodwill through data access on their students.